Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

 \subsection{Assumptions}

 Our assumptions do not specify the dynamics of the covariates $X_{n,ij}(t)$ and of the censoring variable $C_{n,ij}(t)$.
-Instead of this, we assume that the stochastic behavior of these variables stabilizes for $n\to \infty$.
+Instead, we assume that the stochastic behavior of these variables stabilizes for $n\to \infty$.
 Assumption (A1) is specific to our setting and it states our general understanding of the dynamics, while assumptions (A2), (A3) and (A5) are standard.
-Assumption (A4) guarantees that the covariates are well behaved and can be found similarly in Perry and Wolfe (2013).
-Finally, (A6) and (A7) specifically describe the dependence situation in our context.
-They quantify how we make the idea mathematically precise that while the network grows the actors get further and further apart and hence influence each other less and less.
-The structure in the following is that we firstly state an assumption and then discuss its meaning and the intuition behind them.
+Assumption (A4) can be found similarly in \cite{Perry:2013}.
+It guarantees that the covariates are well behaved.
+Finally, (A6) and (A7) specifically describe the dependence relations in our context.
+They quantify the idea that while the network grows the actors get further and further apart and hence influence each other less and less.
+In what follows, we state our assumptions and briefly discuss their meaning and the intuition behind them.